asaakyan/V-FLUTE/README.md

-# V-FLUTE
+# Understanding Figurative Meaning through Explainable Visual Entailment

 This is a repository for the paper [Understanding Figurative Meaning through Explainable Visual Entailment](https://arxiv.org/abs/2405.01474)

 # Data

-The dataset is available on [HuggingFace](https://huggingface.co/datasets/ColumbiaNLP/V-FLUTE).
+The **V-FLUTE** dataset is available on [HuggingFace](https://huggingface.co/datasets/ColumbiaNLP/V-FLUTE).

 # Models